So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 Dingy Harry is countering with huge efforts to get out his voters.

-Problem is the numbers of his voters are dwindling.
+Problem is, the numbers of his voters are dwindling.

-It's great to have you on Open Line Friday.
+Melissa in Houston, it's great to have you on Open Line Friday.

 Hi.